HaroldF415/newsletter-signup/README.md

 There are still issues with this project which will be dealt with promptly.
 As of 8/5/2020 I'm still documenting my projects.
 This is the first project that I will come back to and fix the errors that are presented.

+The issue being that when a person is deleted from the MailChimp newsletter database that same person can sign-up through this app and will be presented with a "Success" page.
+This is a false response.
+Because once a the user deletes a person from the Mailchimp databas they can no longer sign-up through this third-party app.
+They must do so through MailChimp directly.

 #### Technologies Used:
 - HTML
 - CSS